sharecloud/sharecloud/docs/install/installation_general.md

 # Installation Guide

 You need to setup an Webserver environment first.
+If you have a webspace, this was supposed to be done by your Internet hosting service provider.

 ## Installation